-The Management Company, having regard to the fair and equal treatment of investors and taking into account the interests of the remaining investors of the fund, may decide to defer redemption requests as follows:
+The Management Company, having regard to the fair and equal treatment of investors and taking into account the interests of the remaining investors of the Fund, may decide to defer redemption requests as follows:

-If redemption requests are received with respect to a Valuation Date (the "Original Valuation Date") whose value, individually or together with other requests received with respect to the Original Valuation Date, exceeds 10% of the net asset value of the fund, the Management Company reserves the right to defer all redemption requests in full with respect to the Original Valuation Date to another Valuation Date (the "Deferred Valuation Date") but which shall be no later than 15 business days from the Original Valuation Date (a "Deferral").
+If redemption requests are received with respect to a valuation date (the "Original Valuation Date") whose value, individually or together with other requests received with respect to the Original Valuation Date, exceeds 10% of the net asset value of the fund, the Management Company reserves the right to defer all redemption requests in full with respect to the Original Valuation Date to another valuation date (the "Deferred Valuation Date") but which shall be no later than 15 business days from the Original Valuation Date (a "Deferral").

-The Deferred Valuation Date will be determined by the Management Company taking into account, among other things, the liquidity profile of the relevant fund and the applicable market circumstances.
+The Deferred Valuation Date will be determined by the Management Company taking into account, among other things, the liquidity profile of the relevant Fund and the applicable market conditions.

 In the case of a Deferral, redemption requests received with respect to the Original Valuation Date will be processed based on the net asset value per unit calculated on the Deferred Valuation Date.
-All redemption requests received with respect to the Original Valuation Date will be processed in full with respect to the Deferred Valuation Date.
+All redemption requests received with respect to the Original Valuation Date will be processed, in full, on the Deferred Valuation Date.